 That WIP you said you'd finish would love to come to the Maker Space!

-From 5:30-7 pm on 3/12, 4/09, and 5/14, the Maker Space will be open for teens to hang out, make art, and vibe!
+From 5:30-7 pm on 3/12 and 4/09, the Makerspace will be open for teens to hang out, make art, and vibe!
 You can work on your own project or make a zine, a tiny painting, or just chill for a bit.
-Bring your own materials or utilize the Maker Space for your art.
+Bring your own materials or utilize the Makerspace for your art.

 No registration required.
 Walk-ins welcome!